x1ao4/edition-manager-for-plex/README.md

 - Docker and Docker Compose installed.

 #### Docker Compose
-- plex-edition-manager (Plex Pass subscribers)
+- edition-manager-for-plex (Plex Pass subscribers)

    ```
    version: "2"
    services:
-     pem-all:
+     emp-all:
-       image: x1ao4/plex-edition-manager:latest
+       image: x1ao4/edition-manager-for-plex:latest
-       container_name: pem-all
+       container_name: emp-all
-       command: python plex-edition-manager.py --all
+       command: python edition-manager-for-plex.py --all
        environment:
          - TZ=Asia/Shanghai
        volumes:
-         - /custom/directory/plex-edition-manager/config:/app/config
+         - /custom/directory/edition-manager-for-plex/config:/app/config
-     pem-new:
+     emp-new:
-       image: x1ao4/plex-edition-manager:latest
+       image: x1ao4/edition-manager-for-plex:latest
-       container_name: pem-new
+       container_name: emp-new
-       command: python plex-edition-manager.py --new
+       command: python edition-manager-for-plex.py --new
        ports:
          - 8089:8089
        environment:
          - TZ=Asia/Shanghai
        volumes:
-         - /custom/directory/plex-edition-manager/config:/app/config
+         - /custom/directory/edition-manager-for-plex/config:/app/config
        restart: unless-stopped
    networks: {}
    ```
-- plex-edition-manager（Non-Plex Pass subscribers）
+- edition-manager-for-plex（Non-Plex Pass subscribers）

    ```
    version: "2"
    services:
-     pem-scheduler:
+     emp-scheduler:
        image: mcuadros/ofelia:latest
-       container_name: pem-scheduler
+       container_name: emp-scheduler
        depends_on:
-         - pem-all
+         - emp-all
        command: daemon --docker -f label=com.docker.compose.project=${COMPOSE_PROJECT_NAME}
        labels:
-         ofelia.job-run.pem-all.schedule: 0 30 22 * * *
+         ofelia.job-run.emp-all.schedule: 0 30 22 * * *
-         ofelia.job-run.pem-all.container: pem-all
+         ofelia.job-run.emp-all.container: emp-all
        environment:
          - TZ=Asia/Shanghai
        volumes:
          - /var/run/docker.sock:/var/run/docker.sock:ro
        restart: unless-stopped
-     pem-all:
+     emp-all:
-       image: x1ao4/plex-edition-manager:latest
+       image: x1ao4/edition-manager-for-plex:latest
-       container_name: pem-all
+       container_name: emp-all
-       command: python plex-edition-manager.py --all
+       command: python edition-manager-for-plex.py --all
        environment:
          - TZ=Asia/Shanghai
        volumes:
-         - /custom/directory/plex-edition-manager/config:/app/config
+         - /custom/directory/edition-manager-for-plex/config:/app/config
    networks: {}
    ```
-- plex-edition-manager-reset
+- edition-manager-for-plex-reset

    ```
    version: "2"
    services:
-     pem-reset:
+     emp-reset:
-       image: x1ao4/plex-edition-manager:latest
+       image: x1ao4/edition-manager-for-plex:latest
-       container_name: pem-reset
+       container_name: emp-reset
-       command: python plex-edition-manager.py --reset
+       command: python edition-manager-for-plex.py --reset
        environment:
          - TZ=Asia/Shanghai
        volumes:
-         - /custom/directory/plex-edition-manager/config:/app/config
+         - /custom/directory/edition-manager-for-plex/config:/app/config
    networks: {}
    ```

 #### Usage
-With plex-edition-manager, you can write edition information as well as remove it.
+With edition-manager-for-plex, you can write edition information as well as remove it.
 Since Docker automatically starts all containers within the stack upon stack initialization, the functions for writing and removing need to be deployed separately.
-First, deploy `plex-edition-manager` to write edition information, then deploy `plex-edition-manager-reset` when needed to remove edition information (upon deployment, it will immediately execute a `reset editions for all movies` once.
+First, deploy `edition-manager-for-plex` to write edition information, then deploy `edition-manager-for-plex-reset` when needed to remove edition information (upon deployment, it will immediately execute a `reset editions for all movies` once.
 You can also use `docker-compose up --no-start` to deploy this container, which will not run immediately after deployment; start the container only when needed).

-- plex-edition-manager
+- edition-manager-for-plex

   1. In the Plex server settings, navigate to `Webhooks`, click on `Add Webhook`, and enter your Flask server address `http://Docker host IP address:8089` and `Save Changes`.
 (Non-Plex Pass subscribers do not need to fill this.)
-  2. Download the `/compose/plex-edition-manager/compose.yaml` file from the repository (Plex Pass subscribers should delete the `pem-scheduler` section; non-Plex Pass subscribers should delete the `pem-new` section) and save it in a folder named `plex-edition-manager`.
+  2. Download the `/compose/edition-manager-for-plex/compose.yaml` file from the repository (Plex Pass subscribers should delete the `emp-scheduler` section; non-Plex Pass subscribers should delete the `emp-new` section) and save it in a folder named `edition-manager-for-plex`.
-  3. Open `compose.yaml` with a text editor and replace `/custom/directory/plex-edition-manager/config` with a directory on your host machine where configuration files will be stored.
-(Both `pem-all` and `pem-new` should use the same directory.)
+  3. Open `compose.yaml` with a text editor and replace `/custom/directory/edition-manager-for-plex/config` with a directory on your host machine where configuration files will be stored.
+(Both `emp-all` and `emp-new` should use the same directory.)
   4. Open the terminal or command line tool, use the `cd` command to switch to the directory where `compose.yaml` is located.
-  5. Use the command `docker-compose up -d` to deploy and start the plex-edition-manager stack.
+  5. Use the command `docker-compose up -d` to deploy and start the edition-manager-for-plex stack.
-  6. Open `/custom/directory/plex-edition-manager/config/config.ini` with a text editor, fill in your Plex server address (`address`) and [X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) (`token`), set the modules to write edition information and their order (`order`), and optionally fill in other configuration options as needed.
+  6. Open `/custom/directory/edition-manager-for-plex/config/config.ini` with a text editor, fill in your Plex server address (`address`) and [X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) (`token`), set the modules to write edition information and their order (`order`), and optionally fill in other configuration options as needed.
-  7. Restart the plex-edition-manager stack to start running properly.
+  7. Restart the edition-manager-for-plex stack to start running properly.

-- plex-edition-manager-reset
+- edition-manager-for-plex-reset

-  1. Download the `/compose/plex-edition-manager-reset/compose.yaml` file from the repository and save it in a folder named `plex-edition-manager-reset`.
+  1. Download the `/compose/edition-manager-for-plex-reset/compose.yaml` file from the repository and save it in a folder named `edition-manager-for-plex-reset`.
-  2. Open `compose.yaml` with a text editor and replace `/custom/directory/plex-edition-manager/config` with a directory on your host machine where configuration files will be stored.
-(Use the same directory as `pem-all` and `pem-new`.)
+  2. Open `compose.yaml` with a text editor and replace `/custom/directory/edition-manager-for-plex/config` with a directory on your host machine where configuration files will be stored.
+(Use the same directory as `emp-all` and `emp-new`.)
   3. Open the terminal or command line tool, use the `cd` command to switch to the directory where `compose.yaml` is located.
-  4. Use the command `docker-compose up -d` to deploy and start the plex-edition-manager-reset stack.
-(If `/custom/directory/plex-edition-manager/config/config.ini` is correctly configured, the stack will operate properly; if not configured, fill in the configuration information first, then restart the stack for proper operation.)
+  4. Use the command `docker-compose up -d` to deploy and start the edition-manager-for-plex-reset stack.
+(If `/custom/directory/edition-manager-for-plex/config/config.ini` is correctly configured, the stack will operate properly; if not configured, fill in the configuration information first, then restart the stack for proper operation.)

 #### Instructions
-plex-edition-manager consists of four containers: `pem-all`, `pem-new`, `pem-scheduler`, and `pem-reset`, each designed to handle different tasks.
+edition-manager-for-plex consists of four containers: `emp-all`, `emp-new`, `emp-scheduler`, and `emp-reset`, each designed to handle different tasks.
 Upon stack deployment, these containers will have slightly different running states.

-- The `pem-all` container is used for the `add editions for all movies` task.
+- The `emp-all` container is used for the `add editions for all movies` task.
 It runs this task once after startup, processing all movies within the set scope (adding edition information), and displays the library information and processing results in the terminal or logs.
 It will stop running after completing the task.
 You can start it at any time to run the `add editions for all movies` task, and it will stop after each run.
-If you have configured `pem-scheduler`, `pem-all` will also run once automatically at each scheduled task time.
+If you have configured `emp-scheduler`, `emp-all` will also run once automatically at each scheduled task time.
-- The `pem-new` container is used for the `add editions for new movies` task.
+- The `emp-new` container is used for the `add editions for new movies` task.
 After startup, it will create a Flask server to listen for events from the Plex server.
 When there are new movies on the Plex server, it will automatically process the new movies (add edition information) and display the processing results in the terminal or logs.
 After processing, it will continue to listen for events from the Plex server and handle any new movies as they arrive, then resume listening.
-- The `pem-scheduler` container is used to set/trigger scheduled tasks for `add editions for all movies`.
-After startup, it will create a scheduled task to run `pem-all` at a default setting of `0 30 22 * * *`, which means it will run once daily at 10:30 PM.
+- The `emp-scheduler` container is used to set/trigger scheduled tasks for `add editions for all movies`.
+After startup, it will create a scheduled task to run `emp-all` at a default setting of `0 30 22 * * *`, which means it will run once daily at 10:30 PM.
 You can customize the running frequency by modifying the cron expression, such as `"@every 3h"` for every 3 hours or `"@every 30m"` for every 30 minutes.
-It will start the `pem-all` container at the scheduled task time and synchronize the `pem-all` log information in the terminal or logs, then continue running.
+It will start the `emp-all` container at the scheduled task time and synchronize the `emp-all` log information in the terminal or logs, then continue running.
-- The `pem-reset` container is used for the `reset editions for all movies` task.
+- The `emp-reset` container is used for the `reset editions for all movies` task.
 It runs this task once after startup, processing all movies within the set scope (resetting/removing edition information), and displays the library information and processing results in the terminal or logs.
 It will stop running after completing the task.
 You can start it at any time to run the `reset editions for all movies` task, and it will stop after each run.

 You can select and configure these four containers as needed.
 If certain functions are not required, simply delete the corresponding parts in the Compose file before deployment.